amlcloud/pep-list-openai/README.md

 $ pip install -r requirements.txt
 ```

-Also run the nltk_download.py file to install additional packages
+Also run the nltk_download.py file to install additional packages.

-In the config.py file, make sure to change the api_key and path variables to your local ones
+In the config.py file, make sure to change the api_key and path variables to your local ones.

+To run the project, run the pepTest.py file.
+All the data will be stored in the test.csv file.